 Portrait of a woman restored on an ancient bust.

 The bust may be foreign to the head but it is probably ancient.
-Its size s well the draping of the mantle over the left shoulder and the simple arrangement of the folds not differentiating between mantle and tunic dated it to the late Antonine-early Severan period.
+Its size and the draping of the mantle over the left shoulder with the simple arrangement of the folds, making it difficult to differentiate between mantle and tunic, lead to a dating from the late Antonine- to the early Severan period.